nhsconnect/FHIR-Maternity-Record/pages/explore/explore_plan_and_requested_actions_all.md

 |  - - identifier | 0..1 | Not Used | [Identifier](http://hl7.org/fhir/stu3/datatypes.html#identifier "Identifier") | Logical reference, when literal reference is not known |
 |  - - display | 0..1 | Not Used | [String](http://hl7.org/fhir/stu3/datatypes.html#string "String") | Text alternative for the resource |

+## Mapping for Plan and Requested Actions Location ##

+The plan and requested actions details has reference(s) to the Location resource.
+This means that any exchange of the plan and requested actions details heading data must also include the [Location Details](explore_location.html#mapping-for-location)

+## Mapping for Plan and Requested Actions Practitioner ##

+The plan and requested actions details has reference(s) to the Practitioner resource.
+This means that any exchange of the plan and requested actions details heading data must also include the [Practitioner Details](explore_practitioner.html#mapping-for-practitioner)

+## Mapping for Plan and Requested Actions PractitionerRole ##

+The plan and requested actions details has reference(s) to the Practitioner Role resource.
+This means that any exchange of the plan and requested actions details heading data must also include the [Practitioner Role Details](explore_practitioner_role.html#mapping-for-practitioner_role)

+## Mapping for Plan and Requested Actions RelatedPerson ##

+The plan and requested actions details has reference(s) to the related person resource.
+This means that any exchange of the plan and requested actions details heading data must also include the [Related Person Details](explore_related_person.html#mapping-for-related_person)
 ## Plan and Requested Actions Example ##
 <script src="https://gist.github.com/IOPS-DEV/8826bf095efd3fd9cc79db88416e1099.js"></script>